Unipisa/WeaviateNET/README.md

 Notice that all names follow the camel notation, *if you use pascal notation Weaviate will lower case the first letter*.

+**Important:** If you use a class with less properties the library *will work*, this is useful to perform schema updates or property masking.
+Magic is performed by Newtonsoft serializer/deserializer.

 We can create the class in the schema and load data (of type *WeaviateObject< Movie>*):